 US Department of Homeland Security Industrial Control Systems Joint Working

 How does OSIsoft respond differently to different types of vulnerabilities?

 OSIsoft then takes three different approaches responding to a vulnerability, depending on who found it, how severe the potential exploit may be, and other compounding factors.
 The list of approaches differ in communication methodology, as follows:

 1. OSIsoft internally discovers a vulnerability in the PI System

 The remediation plan is generated including security bulletins for high and medium level issues.
 Availability of actionable information such as general release of a product update or avoidance procedure shall be communicated.
-Advance notice is provided to customer and partner channel stakeholders followed by general availability and coordinated disclosure with ICS-CERT (or equivalent public service) when OSIsoft decides that a wider audience is warranted after careful analysis.
+Advance notice is provided to customer and partner channel stakeholders followed by general availability and coordinated disclosure with CISA (or equivalent public service) when OSIsoft decides that a wider audience is warranted after careful analysis.